panito69/mlp/README.md

 This is a repo with a variety of tools for the Murcia Lan Party

-ATM this tools are: GameServer Installer (More to come...)
+ATM this tools are:
+-Game Server Installer
+-(More to come...)

-## INSTALL GAME SERVER
+## GAME SERVER INSTALLER

 ### Getting tools